 Ultrasound uses sound waves to create a picture of the inside of your breast.
 It’s particularly good for telling the difference between solid lumps and fluid-filled lumps in your breast tissue.

-During an ultrasound, a technician places some gel onto your breast and then moves a wand around the surface of your breast to record an image created by the sound waves.
+During an ultrasound, a technician places gel on your breast and moves a wand around the surface to record an image created by sound waves.
 The process doesn’t hurt.

 Magnetic resonance imaging (MRI) scans